webdetails/cbf2/README.md

 ## Requirements

-* A system with docker.
-I'm on a mac, so I have docker-machine
+* A system with docker
 * A decent shell; either Minux or Mac should work out of the box, Cygwin should as well
 * lftp

 For docker, please follow the instructions for your specific operating system.
-I use a Mac with Homebrew, so I use docker-machine (4Gb mem, 40Gb disk, YMMV)

-	brew install docker
-	brew install docker-machine
-	docker-machine create -d virtualbox --virtualbox-memory 4096 --virtualbox-disk-size 40000 dev eval $(docker-machine env dev)
+[Docker](http://docker.com) has clients for the main operating systems.

 ## How to use